eth-ait/FastForestLib/README.md

 where `N` is the number of images, `W` is the width and `H` is the height of the images.
 The arrays should be of type double.
 Labels should be from `0` to `(C-1)`, where `C` is the number of classes.
 Negative labels are considered as background pixels and will be ignored.

+## Data output file format

+HDF5 and MATLAB format:
+Predictions can be output as a HDF5 or MATLAB file.
+In both cases the file contains a dataset/matrix with the predicted labels for each input image (in the same order as the input images).

 ## Open issues